lalib/cxfclientlogger/README.md

 Our interceptors will get the job done.
 Web service logs will be saved to the database whether in your database or in another database.
 It is your choise.

+I've used some codes from  [Bahadır Akın](http://www.bahadirakin.com/) 's projects.
+Thanks to him.

 Requirements
 --------